 Because the point of metrics is to amass data that indicates how well your current strategies are working, so you can adjust them to work better.
 If your metrics (especially major gift officer activity and revenue metrics) don’t directly measure what is happening with each donor, then they aren’t very useful.

-That’s mostly because they look backwards to measure past activity, which is like looking in the rearview mirror all the time.
+That’s mostly because they look backwards to measure past activity, which is like driving while looking in the rearview mirror all the time.
+And they focus on what you or your staff are doing, rather than zeroing-in on where your donors and prospects are in their own decision-making processes.

-These are one-to-one interactions by phone, in person, via Zoom, and even with direct mail, text messaging, and email.
+Relationships involve one-to-one interactions (not merely transactions) by phone, in person, via Zoom, and even with mailed letters, text messaging, and email.
 Email can also be automated, which enables you to scale up your major gifts fundraising without having to hire more people.

-The point is, major gifts fundraising is about delivering value.
-Building trust helps support value delivery.
+The point is, major gifts fundraising is about delivering value and building trust helps support value delivery.
 After all, if you don’t have trust, you can’t grow a relationship.
 And yes, you can automate value delivery to develop trust.
+That way you can deliver value at scale, especially among unassigned but identified major gift prospects you don’t have the bandwidth to engage one-to-one or who are not ready (according to them) for your outreach.

 What Are Some Commonly Used Major Gifts Metrics?

-Nevertheless, this is in line with the common notion that asking (soliciting) is the most important part of fundraising.
+Unfortunately, this CRM firm’s misguided advice is in line with the common notion that asking (soliciting) is the most important part of fundraising.
 The more asks you make, the more money you’ll raise, goes the conventional wisdom.

 We at MarketSmart respectfully submit that this is incorrect.
 And we have a lot of data to support that position, collected over many years from our major gifts fundraising software.

-Amy Eisenstein, a well-known fundraising consultant, recommends four key major gifts metrics: retention, dollars requested and received, meaningful visits, and stewardship efforts.
+Amy Eisenstein, a well-known fundraising consultant, recommends four key major gifts metrics: retention, dollars requested and received, meaningful visits (a very subjective measure), and stewardship efforts.

 That’s a better list than the usual activity metrics.
 But even her metrics still don’t reveal much about the level of trust between you and each individual donor.
-They’re still very broad, looking down from the 10,000-foot level and mostly backwards.
+They’re still very broad, looking down from the 10,000-foot level, mostly backwards in service to the organization and its leaders—not the donors.

 Why does this matter so much?

-Never forget that your role is to help your major donors find meaning in their lives.
+Similarly, your role is to remove friction from the process and help your major donors find meaning in their lives.
 It’s to help them enhance their identity so they feel like the hero in their own life story.
+You can do that better than any DAF or Family Foundation because you can help donors explore their ‘why’ (why they care), what programs they can support, and how to give wisely.

-When you deliver that kind of value, you raise much more money.
+When you deliver that kind of added value that far exceeds what a DAF or Family Foundation can provide, you raise much more money.

 Major Gifts Fundraising Metrics that Measure Value and Trust